evanjliu/playlist-maker/README.md

 ## How to request
 See [ZeroMQ Documentation](https://zeromq.org/get-started/) for informaiton how to import the modules and use.

-Using ZeroMQ, as long as you bind to port 5555 and send a request to that port on your local machine, all you have ot do is send an array object as the message using ZeroMQ.
+Using ZeroMQ, as long as you bind to port 5555 and send a request to that port on your local machine, all you have to do is send an array object as the message using ZeroMQ.
 Here is an example of a request set up and sent to the microservice.
-You will need to send the number of songs you want and the genres.
+You will need to send the number of songs (max 100) and the genres (max 5).
 The genres are defined in the **genres.txt** file.

 ```
 // Node.js dependencies